Dr0f0x/ChainCLI/README.md

 if an argument or parameter can be repeated it is suffixed with ... (like the params notation in many programming languages), e.g <--arg>... or [param]... or for sargs with params [--arg [param]]...

+if there are multiple ways to call an arg like -h and --help they are seperated by commata, e.g [-h , --help]

 args or params can have default values that are displayed in the Options section

 command should have short descirption and long description (to be used with general help and command specific help)